Individual Therapy

 Starting Where You Are

 My approach is relational, integrative, and collaborative.
 I draw from EMDR, parts-informed and experiential work, Emotionally Focused Therapy principles, CBT, and other evidence-based approaches, adapting the work to fit you rather than asking you to fit a model.
-At the heart of our work is the relationship we build and my commitment to deeply understanding you and your experience.
+At the center of our work is the relationship we build and my commitment to understanding you and your experience.

 Trauma and Complex Trauma